-Optional lenses and treatments.

-Low Vision Services.
+- Optional lenses and treatments. - Low Vision Services.

-- Eye exercise therapy or vision therapy. - Surgery intended to allow you to see better without glasses or other vision correction. - Replacement of lost/stolen eyewear; non-prescription (Plano) lenses; two pairs of eyeglasses in lieu of bifocals; services not performed by licensed personnel; or insurance of contact lenses.
+- The Plan does not cover: - Eye exercise therapy or vision therapy. - Surgery intended to allow you to see better without glasses or other vision correction. - Replacement of lost/stolen eyewear; non-prescription (Plano) lenses; two pairs of eyeglasses in lieu of bifocals; services not performed by licensed personnel; or insurance of contact lenses.